OlgaKakhnovich/decision_engine/README.md

 2. 49002010976 - segment 1 (modifier = 100)
 3. 49002010987 - segment 2 (modifier = 300)
 4. 49002010998 - segment 3 (modifier = 1000)

+## Constraints:
+Minimum input and output sum can be 2000 €
+Maximum input and output sum can be 10000 €
+Minimum loan period can be 12 months
+Maximum loan period can be 60 months

+## What I would improve?
+The requested loan amount has minimal influence on the final decision.
+The engine always searches for the maximum approvable amount regardless of what the user request.
+I would improve this by introducing a preference weight, trying to stay as close to the requested amount as possible when multiple valid amounts exist, rather than always returning the maximum.
+This would make the engine feel more realistic, as in real life a bank would consider the customer's actual needs rather than always offering the largest possible sum.
+Additionally, I would add unit tests for the decision service to verify all scenarios.